 OLLIE THE CALATHEA ORBIFOLIA

-A medium to bright light will be perfect for Ollie.
+A medium to bright light will be perfect for Ollie the calathea.
 If he is placed in a bright room, keep him away from any windows.
 The bright sun will burn his leaves.
 While Ollie likes a good amount of light he will be tolerant of lower light in the winter months when sunlight is minimal.

-Ollie is from a very humid climate and will appreciate moisture on his leaves.
-To replicate his natural habitat you can mist his foliage every 2-3 days, group him with other humidity loving plants or place him in a bathroom.
+The Calathea Orbifolia is from a very humid climate and will appreciate moisture on his leaves.
+To replicate his natural habitat you read our blog on how to increase humidity in your home.

-The perfect indoor temperature for Ollie is between 18-24 degrees celsius.
-As long as the indoor temperature doesn't dip lower than 18°C Ollie will be happy.
+The perfect indoor temperature for Ollie the orbifolia is between 18-24 degrees celsius.
+As long as the indoor temperature doesn't dip lower than 18°C the calathea orbifolia will be happy.

-To promote growth use fertiliser every 4 in the months from March-September.
+To promote growth use our fertiliser every 4 weeks in the months from March-September.
 Make sure to dilute the fertiliser to a quarter strength to avoid fertiliser burn to Ollie’s roots.

 TROUBLESHOOTING YOUR CALATHEA ORBIFOLIA

-Curling leaves - The curling leaves are a sign that Ollie is suffering from the cold.
-Have a look around the home to make sure Ollie is not close to any windows or doors that could be causing drafts.
+Curling leaves - The curling leaves are a sign that the calathea is suffering from the cold.
+Have a look around the home to make sure Ollie the calathea is not close to any windows or doors that could be causing drafts.

-Yellow leaves - Yellow leaves often indicate that Ollie has been overwatered.
+Yellow leaves - Yellow leaves often indicate that the calathea orbifolia has been overwatered.
 You can remove this leaf by cutting the stem at the base of the plant.
 Reduce his watering schedule especially in the winter months.